-Sunil is associated with several academic institutions - member of Harvard University's Global Advisory Council, Dean's Advisory Board of Harvard Business School, Governing Body of London Business School and Executive Board of the Indian School of Business.
+Deeply associated with the cause of education, Sunil is on Harvard University's Global Advisory Council, Board of Dean's Advisors at HBS and Governing Board of the Indian School of Business.

 Sunil believes that a responsible corporate has a duty to give back to the community in which it operates.
-This belief has resulted in Bharti Foundation, which is operating 254 schools catering to over 37,000 under-privileged children in rural India.
+This belief has resulted in Bharti Foundation, which operates 254 schools as well as remedial centers to impart holistic education to over 70,000 under-privileged children in rural India.
 Sunil was ranked among the Top 25 Philanthropists in the World in 2009 by the Barron's Magazine.
-He is also a Member of the Board of Trustees of Qatar's Education Above All Foundation, an initiative of Her Highness SheikhaMozabint Nasser.
+He is also a Member of the Board of Trustees of Qatar's Education Above All Foundation

 Bharti Infratel, one of India’s top tower companies, has taken a pioneering step towards replacing diesel generators with solar energy, reducing Co2 emissions by 2.5 tonnes per tower every year.